There are three kinds of criticism

 Caravaggio, Doubting Thomas

-Your own critical thinking is the real-life criticism that takes place in our mind, intimately.
-Besides analyzing other people's arguments and reasons to judge whether they are justified and logical, we have our own ideas, not questioned but questioning; our inner practice of criticism, friendly, objective or hostile, doubts and challenges everything, no holds barred.
+Besides analysing your own and other people's arguments and reasons to judge whether they are justified and logical, we must have, for a start, our own initiatives and ideas, not only questioned but questioning.
+Our private, inner practice of criticism, be it friendly, objective or hostile, doubts and challenges everything, no holds barred.
+Feelings, interests and personal preferences are inevitably present and legitimate as long as the critical flow stays in the mind.

-The root of our critical thinking is our critical sense - an attitude, a disposition, an instinct.
+The root of our critical thinking is a spur from our critical sense - an attitude, a disposition, an instinct.
 Critical sense roams as orderly as storm.
 It takes liberty to approve or reject, and proceeds to undo or to support, rationally or irrationally, often because so we please or itch.
 It may rise against justified belief, repeal what everybody admires or defend that which everyone around us disapproves.
 We have a right to differ.
 We own the right to select out as we select in, to shun or prefer, to contest and to dream away.
 We have the mental right to depart from what is; even when the present is faultless.
 You can be disapproving without being right or proving that you are right.
 This defiance is a reaction of life, of the “me”, not a syllogism.

 *